tylerbrazier/notes/advice.md

 talking with that person, delete all of your pictures together, get rid of their gifts to you, and stop following them on social media.
 The fewer reminders you have of that person, the easier it will be to move forward.

+Use your breaks *and* horn when avoiding deer on the road.